skupperproject/refdog/README.md

 * **`consoleAuth`**

-  The user authentication method for the console.
+  The user authentication mode for the console.

+  `internal` - Use Skupper authentication.
+See the `consoleUser` and `consolePassword` options.

+  `openshift` - Use OpenShift authentication, so that users who have permission to log into OpenShift and view the project (namespace) can view the console.

+  `unsecured` - No authentication.
+Anyone with the URL can view the console.

   _Type_: String\
   _Default_: `internal`\